 (Click the image to view full size)

-THE BLOCKHAMS™ runs (typically) every Tuesday here at MGoBlog,
+THE BLOCKHAMS™ runs (typically) every Wednesday here at MGoBlog,

 and at least every Thursday on its official home page.
-Also, don't forget to check out our newest
+Also, don't forget to

 Michigan events, available on Twitter and Facebook every Friday.